 N.B.
 If the memorial is listed, some works may require Listed Building Consent.
 It is advisable to check with the Conservation Officer prior to undertaking any works.

-If you have a question or concern about any of the memorials within the District you can contact the Council’s Conservation Officer, who is also the Council’s designated War Memorials Officer.
+If you have a question or concern about any of the memorials within the District you can contact (external link) the Council’s Conservation Officer, who is also the Council’s designated War Memorials Officer.